avtew/mates/README.md

 **Features:**

-- authentication to the server;
+- authentification to the server;

 - profile page